Railway-Op-Sim/RouteTimetableAddOns/README.md

 # Submitting a Timetable

 When submitting a timetable please create a new folder within this repository for the map you are contributing to (if one does not already exist), please ensure the filename is OS friendly (no spaces/special characters) and in the form `routename_author`.
-Within the directory create a new folder for your timetable of the form `day_time_season/month_year_yourusername` (see the example below).
+Within the directory create a new folder for your timetable of the form `day_time_seasonandormonth_year_yourusername` (see the example below).
 Not this name may of course vary depending on the scenario itself.

 Your submission should include at minimum:
 * A program timetable file